Estimated reading time: 5 minutes

-Drama, conflict and unresolved issues can create a work culture that is less then pleasant.
+Drama, conflict, and unresolved issues can create a work culture that is less than pleasant.

-Culture is defined as “how we do things here” and if a culture fosters negativity (or simply doesn’t address it) it can become toxic and impact employee morale.
+Culture is defined as “how we do things here,” and if a culture fosters negativity (or does not address it), it can become toxic and impact employee morale.

-Ask departing employees about their experience at work and you may uncover issues that you didn’t even know exist.
+Ask departing employees about their experience at work, and you may uncover issues you did not even know existed.

-Employees go to work with the intention of doing a good job.
+Employees go to work to do a good job.

-And, they want to use their God given talents to contribute to the success of the organization.
+And they want to use their God-given talents to contribute to the organization’s success.

-Find out the professional goals of employees and put processes in place to develop and mentor them.
+Find out employees’ professional goals and put processes in place to develop and mentor them.

-Use the exit interview process to learn and if you find out an employee is leaving because they found another organization to better utilize their talents, then you have probably missed the mark.
+Use the exit interview process to learn.
+If an employee leaves because they found another organization to utilize their talents better, you have probably missed the mark.